phorton1/base-apps-gitMUI/docs/submodules.md

 # Submodules

-This readme describes the concepts behind the usage of submodules, provides a cookbook for using them, and describes how the gitUI program can facilitate maintenance of them.
+This readme describes the concepts behind the usage of submodules, provides a cookbook for using them, and describes how the gitMUI program can facilitate maintenance of them.

 The cannonical example is the /src/Arduino/library/myIOT/data_master